Originally published on June 10th, 2019. Updated for August 9th, 2022.

-Commercials and newspaper ads are becoming a thing of the past.
-In this day and age, there are always new ways to improve your advertising game, with one of the most effective new trends being influencer marketing.
+Commercials and newspaper ads are a thing of the past.
+Today, there’s always new ways to improve your advertising game.
+One of the most effective new trends being influencer marketing.

-Influencer marketing is a way for people of a specific audience to see the familiar face of someone they know and trust, and connect it to your business or product.
+Influencer marketing is a way for a specific audience to see a familiar face they know and trust backing your business or product.
 This builds a good reputation for your brand and is very beneficial in the social media world.
+A little research will show that influencers and nonprofits work well together.

 Choosing an Influencer